sugarysweetcakes/sakuramochiix/README.md

 1. I do not feel comfortable whenever someone steals or takes inspiration off my jokes or insults.

-2. I do not feel comfortable when somebody traces my art (I do not mind if it's just for anatomy practices ^^).
+2. I do not feel comfortable when somebody gets a BIT too close to me, even if we're close friends or best friends.

-3. Do not go ahead and tell me negative things, even if it's just a "joke" or "ragebait".
-I will not be hesitant to block you.

-4. Please do not make fun of my grammar, I am still trying to improve, as my vocabulary isn't that advanced TwT

-5. Do not steal parts of my designs, I worked hard to think for those, just so you know!

-6. I am a non-sharing Atreyos & Sprout yumeshipper, if you are a toxic double, respectfully do not interact.
+3. I do not feel comfortable when somebody steals the majority of my ideas and claims it as theirs (this happened twice btw)

 <p align="center"> Okay, that's all I have to say in my boundaries list for now.
 So, let me continue talking about other stuff about me!